Biden Administration Proposes Changes to Make Marijuana Research Easier

 While this shift will not lead directly to that change, it is yet another example of federal movement on a long-stagnant issue.

-[ Read More: Recent Johns Hopkins Study Reveals Psychedelic Treatment with Psilocybin Relieves Major Depression ]
+Read More: Recent Johns Hopkins Study Reveals Psychedelic Treatment with Psilocybin Relieves Major Depression]

 Brooklyn native, accent-having, travel lover, wordsmith and bud enthusiast.
-Versed from the streets of NYC, mixed with some world influence, writer/editor and medical user extraordinaire, JJ is here to tell you like it is and guide you to the finest.
+Versed from the streets of NYC, mixed with some world influence, writer/editor and medical user extraordinaire, Jana or "JJ" also known as Shmokey Jones is here to tell you like it is and guide you to the finest.
 Brooklyn's favorite feminine stoner, your neighborhood contributor, wrapping leaves like a bandage and bringing you along for the ride.

 We will be happy to hear your thoughts